taboola/goreplay/README.md

 2. Run tests: `make dtest`
 3. Bash access to container: `make dbash`.
 Inside container you have python to run simple web server `python -m SimpleHTTPServer 8080` and `curl` to make http requests.

+## Questions and support

+All bug-reports and suggestions should go though Github Issues or our [Google Group](https://groups.google.com/forum/#!forum/gor-users).
+Or you can just send email to gor-users@googlegroups.com

+If you have some private questions you can send direct mail to leonsbox@gmail.com

 ## FAQ

 ### What OS are supported?